Zaxier/dbsql_lab_instructions/README.md

     - Create a new dashboard and provide a name.
     - Click "Add" and choose the visualisations you want to add.
 They will be searchable by the query names first and visualisation name second.
     - When you're done, click "Done editing" and then click "Share" and share the dashboard with all users of the workspace.
+9. Explore other users' dashboards.
-8. Volunteers to talk through their visuals!
+10. Volunteers to talk through their visuals!

 ### Exercise 5: Infrastructure Monitoring
 1. Within DBSQL, click on "SQL Warehouses" on the LHS panel.